-Springhead - is the westermost village of the Parish.
-It is contiguous with Grotton to the east, Scouthead and Austerlands to the north, and Lees to the west (which lies outside the parish).
+Springhead - is the westernmost village of the Parish.
+It is contiguous with Grotton to the east, Scouthead and Austerlands to the north, and Lees to the west (which lies outside the Parish).
 It contains the Hey and Stonebreaks conservation areas.
 The spring which Springhead is named after forms the traditional border between Lancashire and Yorkshire.

-Uppermill is the largest village of Saddleworth, containing the Civic Hall where Saddleworth Parish Council is based.
-It contains the Uppermill, St Chad's Church and Holly Grove conservation areas.
+Uppermill contains the Civic Hall where Saddleworth Parish Council is based, and the Uppermill, St Chad's Church and Holly Grove conservation areas.
 It lies on the river Tame, and is adjacent to the Peak District National Park.
 It contains the main GP practice for the area.